In or near Indianapolis and want safe, natural carpet cleaning? Call or text me, Ross, at 317-370-9075 for fast, friendly service.

 Drying Is Just As Important As Cleaning

-After cleaning, it’s extremely important to dry the carpet as fast as possible.
+After cleaning, it’s important to dry the carpet as fast as possible.
 Fast drying prevents stains and odors from reappearing and it eliminates any chance for mildew or mold growth.

 Most technicians view cleaning as their only obligation.
-However, I view both cleaning AND drying as my duty to you.
+However, I view both cleaning and drying as my duty to you.
 I owe you clean, dry carpet.